 “My family needs to respect my decisions.”

 The core idea of these boundaries is significant, but shifting the focus from other people (who you can’t control) to yourself will make them much more effective.
 Also, try adding specific actions to your boundaries.
 These actions will hold you accountable for maintaining your boundaries.

 “When a family member criticizes my decisions, I will have a serious conversation with them about the way I feel disrespected.”
 Or “If a family member continually disrespects my decisions, I will reevaluate that person’s role in my life.”

 “I will vocalize my ideas during meetings.
 If my ideas are consistently overlooked, I will gently confront my coworkers or I will start looking for a new job.”

 “I will not invest in a partner who makes promises but doesn’t follow through.
 I will stop offering emotional energy when my partner demonstrates that she/he is not capable of receiving or holding space for my love.”

 Be prepared for mixed reactions

 The minute you start setting boundaries for yourself, big changes start to happen.
 All of these changes will propel you closer to your true self and calling.
 Many people will admire and respect you for the boundaries you set.
-That said, there will also be people who resent you for your new-found limits.
-I don’t need to specify which group does and does not deserve your investment.
+That said, there will also be people who resent you for your newfound limits.
+But I don’t think I need to specify which group does and does not deserve your investment.

 “When my boyfriend asks where I want to eat, I will tell him that I want Chipotle instead of pretending like I don’t care and letting him decide.”